SkidMarc25/yumepokeredX/README.md

 - New areas: Saffron Pokémon Academy, Cinnabar Volcano, Mt.
 Moon square, Celadon Grove, and much more...
 - ... and even a brand-new town: Mandarin Island.
 - Postgame: new events involving the Elite 4 members, Gen 2 tie-ins, a restored Oak battle, and more!
-- New storyline leading to Mew encounter.
+- New storyline leading to Mew.
 - Many popular QoL changes: running shoes, more item space, easier HM use, experience bar...

 ### Gameplay updates